hemantaph/ler/docs/autoapi/ler/image_properties/image_properties/index.rst

    This module contains the LensGalaxyPopulation class, which is used to sample lens galaxy parameters, source parameters conditioned on the source being strongly lensed, image properties, and lensed SNRs.

-   The class inherits from the CompactBinaryPopulation class, which is used to sample source parameters.
+   The class inherits from the CBCSourceParameterDistribution class, which is used to sample source parameters.

    ..
        !! processed by numpydoc !!